Pluies/Catalyst-Dashboard/README.md

       username: florent
       password: password

-# Starting your dashboard
+## Starting your dashboard

     dashing start

-Your dashboard should now be accessible at http://localhost:3030/dashing
+Your dashboard should now be accessible at: [http://localhost:3030/dashing](http://localhost:3030/dashing)

-# License
+## License

 These modifications, like Dashing itself, are released under the MIT license.